Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

 What Progress Looks Like

 What patients consistently describe once these metabolic markers begin moving into their optimal ranges is not a single dramatic moment but a quiet return of things they had forgotten were missing.
-Energy comes back first in small increments, then in ways that family members often notice before the patient does.
+Energy returns first in small increments, then in ways that family members often notice before the patient does.
 The low-grade inflammation eases, and with it the aches, the mental fog, and the persistent sense that the body is working against itself.
 Sleep deepens.
 Body composition shifts in the direction it is supposed to shift.
 Fasting insulin drops.
 Hs-CRP falls.
 The neutrophil-to-lymphocyte ratio comes down.
 Vitamin D climbs into the range where immune surveillance actually works.
-These changes rarely happen all at once, but when you track them over three to six months of targeted intervention, the trajectory is unmistakable.
+These changes rarely happen all at once, but when tracked over 3-6 months of targeted support, the trajectory becomes recognizable.
 Perhaps the most meaningful change, though, is not a number on a lab report.
-It is the shift in how patients experience their own disease.
-They stop feeling like passengers in a process being done to them and start feeling like active participants in a plan they understand and can influence.
-That shift, from passive recipient to engaged participant, is often as therapeutic as any single intervention on the protocol.
+It is the shift in how patients experience their own care.
+They stop feeling like passengers in a process being done to them and start feeling like active participants in a plan they understand and can discuss with their treating team.
+That shift, from passive recipient to informed participant, is often as valuable as any single element of the protocol.

-Dr. Thomas offers a structured consultation process designed to address the metabolic picture that standard oncology leaves unexamined.
-It includes a comprehensive lab order covering the cancer-linked biomarkers described above, a two-hour strategic session to transform the data into a personalized action plan, and a detailed written protocol covering dietary strategies, targeted supplementation, lifestyle modifications, and repurposed medications to discuss with your medical team.
+Dr. Thomas offers a structured consultation designed to address the metabolic picture that standard oncology often leaves unexamined.
+It includes a comprehensive lab order covering the cancer-relevant biomarkers described above, a two-hour strategic session to transform the data into a personalized written analysis, and a detailed written report covering dietary strategies, targeted supplementation, lifestyle modifications, and additional options to discuss with your medical team.

 One component of the consultation that patients consistently say is worth the cost on its own is the supplement review.
-Most cancer patients are taking multiple supplements, often based on internet research, well-meaning advice from friends, or recommendations from practitioners unfamiliar with their specific treatment regimen.
-In the review, Dr. Thomas identifies which supplements are genuinely helping, which are doing nothing, and which may be quietly undermining the effectiveness of their cancer treatment.
+Most cancer patients are taking multiple supplements, often based on internet research, well-meaning advice from friends, or recommendations from practitioners unfamiliar with their treatment regimen.
+In the review, Dr. Thomas identifies which supplements are likely supporting the patient’s goals, which appear to be doing nothing, and which may warrant discussion with the oncology team regarding potential interactions.
 For many patients, what they stop taking matters as much as what they start.

 Personal guarantee from Dr. Thomas: “I want to make this decision as straightforward as possible.
 If, during our two-hour strategic session, I do not identify at least three actionable metabolic drivers worth addressing in your case, your consultation fee will be refunded in full.
-After 40 years of clinical practice, I have yet to review a set of these biomarkers on a cancer patient and not find meaningful targets for intervention, and I do not want the fee to stand between a patient and the information that could change the course of their care.”
+After 40 years of practice, I have reviewed thousands of these panels on patients in active treatment and in remission.
+I have yet to review a set on a cancer patient and not find meaningful targets for intervention.
+I do not want the fee to stand between a patient and the information that could change the course of their care.”

 Do not leave your metabolic health to chance.
 Download and complete our one-page Prospective Patient Form and email it to info@healthyandstrong.com or fax it to 888-481-6799.
-You can also call us directly at 352-729-0923.
-The sooner you uncover what is feeding the fire, the sooner you can start putting it out.
+You can also call us at 352-729-0923.
+The sooner you uncover what may be feeding the fire, the sooner you can start putting it out.